victorvang45/homelab/active-directory/README.md

 ![Verify client1 is connected to the internet via domain controller](assets/testing-connection-client1.png)

-*Verify client1 is connected to the internet via domain controller*
+*Verify client1 is connected to the domain controller and internet*

 ## Issues & Troubleshooting